 Nope.
 They look just like nuts.
 This is meant to be a more "green" alternative to laundry detergent.
 These are as natural as you get.

 Notice I said they look like nuts.
 Botanically speaking these are not nuts.
 They are berries.
-For those of you who might have a nut allergy or might be inclined to shun this product, according to Farmer’s Almanac and a few other sources these are safe to use.
+For those of you who might have a nut allergy or might be inclined to shun this product, according to Farmer's Almanac and a few other sources, these are safe to use.

-So, if you are as unfamiliar as I was to this product here is what I’ve found.
+So, if you are as unfamiliar as I was with this product here is what I've found.
 This particular bag is from a variety of soap nuts called Sapindus Mukorossi.
 So washnut, soapberry, or soap nuts are all basically from the same genus of trees, Sapindus.

 While there are several varieties of sapindus, and some native to the US, the ones found in this bag are native to Northern India.

 Each nut contains the compound saponin.
 Saponin from Latin gives us the root of the word soap.

 So in this bag are two smaller bags.
 Directions are right on the bag and pretty straightforward: place 4-5 soap nuts in the smaller bag and toss it in with your laundry.
 According to the bag you can use the ones in that bag 3-4 times before discarding them.